otrv4/otrv4/otrv4.md

 ### Extra symmetric key

-OTRv3 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `8 TLV` attached to a Data Message.
+Like OTRv3, OTRv4 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `8 TLV` attached to a Data Message.
 The key itself is then derived from `K`.
 The extra symmetric key is derived by calculating `KDF_2(0xFF || K)`.